jhanley634/dojo-blackboard/docs/secrets.md

 You don't need to supply a LinkedIn profile, but it is very helpful.
 We will need to know your real name, your Discord handle, and your GitHub userid.

-Once an invite has been emailed via your GitHub ID, accept it and clone the repo.
+Once an invitation has been emailed via your GitHub ID, accept it and clone the repo.
 Notice that attempts to read the repo without suitable credentials will fail with 404, as it isn't publicly available.
 Two sets of personal credentials are relevant: